Beware of unmarked spoilers. The character page for the series is here.

 - Technically a Smile: Shadow notes early on that his smile has a sinister motive just behind it, more bearing teeth than an actual display of emotion.

-- Thanatos Gambit: Dying was the motivation all the other Old Gods needed to band together against the new.
-He didn't mind because, once the battle was dedicated to him, he would get more power than he ever had before.
+- Thanatos Gambit: Dying is the motivation all the other Old Gods need to band together against the new.
+He doesn't mind because, once the battle is dedicated to him, he stands to get more power than he ever had before.

 - Don't Fear the Reaper: Like all Ancient Egyptian gods connected to death, he's a nice guy.

 - Louis Cypher: He uses the name because the god, Thoth had the head of an Ibis bird.

 - Sesquipedalian Loquaciousness: Quite clearly loves words, something that goes with his mythical connections as a scribe, and telling the stories of people - though how true they are is in doubt, with Mr. Ibis suggesting that he does it for the love of the story.

 - The Smart Guy: The most intellectual of the gods.